|<<< | >>> | Feedback|

 Fiber lasers can also be actively or passively Q-switched.
 However, all-fiber devices are fairly limited in terms of performance, whereas Q-switched fiber lasers containing bulk-optical elements (e.g. an acousto-optic Q switch, see Figure 4) are less robust and still less powerful than bulk lasers.
-The relatively small mode areas (even when using large mode area fibers) introduce problems with fiber nonlinearities and damage, which set limits on the pulse energies and particularly the peak powers achievable.
+The relatively small mode areas (even when using large mode area fibers) introduce problems with fiber nonlinearities and laser-induced damage, which set limits on the pulse energies and particularly the peak powers achievable.
 Note also that the typically very high laser gain in a fiber laser has important effects on the laser dynamics; in particular, it can lead to the formation of a complicated temporal sub-structure.

 On the other hand, high-power fiber amplifiers are suitable for amplifying pulse trains with high average power but moderate pulse energy.
 Some degree of nonlinear pulse distortion in such an amplifier is often acceptable for applications.